Can AI Edit Fiction?

 If you’re in the vulnerable final stretch, AI can quietly dilute your work before you even notice.
 That’s not editing.
 That’s convenience wearing the costume of polish.

 There’s also an ethical question: most AI tools are trained on uncredited work by real writers.
 Their voices were scraped, anonymized, absorbed.
 So when AI hands you a shiny sentence, whose voice is it really?
+If we’re not careful, we’ll replace care with convenience.
+And once that’s gone … who are we really writing for?

 My Take as an Editor